tiagosiebler/bybit-api/README.md

 </details>

+See [websocket-client.ts](./src/websocket-client.ts) for further information.

-Note: for linear websockets, pass "linear: true" in the constructor options when instancing the `WebsocketClient`.
+Note: for linear websockets, pass `linear: true` in the constructor options when instancing the `WebsocketClient`.
 To connect to both linear and inverse websockets, make two instances of the WebsocketClient.
-See [websocket-client.ts](./src/websocket-client.ts) for further information.

 ### Customise Logging
 <details><summary>Pass a custom logger which supports the log methods `silly`, `debug`, `notice`, `info`, `warning` and `error`, or override methods from the default logger as desired.
 Click here to expand and see full sample:</summary>